Do Lions Attack Elephants?

 The role of the lion pride in hunting is crucial.
 The females do most of the hunting, while the males provide protection for the pride and its territory.
 The males will also join in on hunts when the prey is particularly large or dangerous.
 Once the prey is brought down, the pride will share the kill, with the dominant male taking the first share.

-See also Can a Lion Kill a Crocodile?
+See also Can a Lion be Tamed?

 Elephant Behavior and Characteristics